Top Truths About Narcotic Painkiller Meds

 Check all OTC and prescription drug labels to see if they contain acetaminophen.

-Do not exceed the recommended total daily dose (3,000 to 4,000 milligrams per day) of acetaminophen; closely follow the OTC label directions.
+Do not exceed the recommended total daily dose (3,000 to 4,000 milligrams per day) of acetaminophen; closely follow the label directions exactly.
 If you drink alcohol frequently, your risk of liver damage will go up.
+Ask your pharmacist or doctor to check if your medicines contain acetaminophen if you are not sure.

-Many non-opioid painkillers are acetaminophen-free; ask your doctor or pharmacist for a recommendation if you need to avoid acetaminophen.
+Many non-opioid painkillers are available acetaminophen-free; ask your doctor or pharmacist for a recommendation if you need to avoid acetaminophen.

 OTCs: Ibuprofen, Naproxen or Acetaminophen Are Effective for Pain

 NSAIDs like ibuprofen (Advil, Motrin) or naproxen (Aleve) are very effective at relieving pain due to inflammation.
 Headaches can also be effectively treated with either NSAIDs or acetaminophen (Tylenol).

-Another bonus: these medications are very cost effective.
-However, over-the-counter drugs can have side effects, too, especially if used at high doses.
+These medications are very affordable, but over-the-counter drugs can have side effects, too, especially if used at high doses.
 Review OTC labels and talk to your doctor about the proper dose and length of treatment for you or your child.

 Drug-Free Treatment for Pain

-However, narcotics require a prescription and many are now more restricted, making their access even more difficult, not to mention their addiction potential.
+However, narcotics require a prescription and many are now more restricted, making their access even more difficult, not to mention their risk of addiction potential.

 When treating minor to moderate pain, also think holistically about how to treat pain: